-A. Places a .55 cent stamp on the envelope and returns it via USPS mail (ballots postmarked by Election Day, October 6 and received prior to final review on October 20 will be eligible to be counted), or center hours or obtains a replacement ballot at one of the vote centers.

-B. Drops the sealed voted ballot envelope in one of the two CBJ ballot drop boxes no later than 8:00 p.m. on October 6, 2020, or

-C. Brings their ballot to one of CBI's two vote centers during vote
+A. Places a .55 cent stamp on the envelope and returns it via USPS mail (ballots postmarked by Election Day, October 6 and received prior to final review on October 20 will be eligible to be counted), or B. Drops the sealed voted ballot envelope in one of the two CBJ ballot drop boxes no later than 8:00 p.m. on October 6, 2020, or C. Brings their ballot to one of CBJ's two vote centers during vote center hours or obtains a replacement ballot at one of the vote centers.